openactive/openactive-test-suite/packages/openactive-integration-tests/CONTRIBUTING.md

 ### Opportunity Criteria

-What a Criteria is is documented in [the test-interface-criteria docs](../test-interface-criteria/README.md#criteria).
+The definition of an Opportunity Criteria is documented in [the test-interface-criteria docs](../test-interface-criteria/README.md#criteria).

 Each test is configured to only run for Opportunities which conform to some criteria.
 This is primarily specified by the `testOpportunityCriteria` property of `FeatureHelper.describeFeature(..)`.